utility-server/documents/TERMS_AND_CONDITIONS.md

 ### 19.2 Governing Law

-These Terms are governed by the laws of [Insert Jurisdiction], without regard to conflict of law principles.
+These Terms are governed by the laws of India, without regard to conflict of law principles.
+The courts of Kanpur, Uttar Pradesh, India shall have exclusive jurisdiction for any disputes arising under these Terms.

 ### 19.3 Arbitration

-Any dispute arising from these Terms shall be resolved through binding arbitration in accordance with the rules of [Insert Arbitration Association], except as otherwise provided herein.
+Any dispute arising from these Terms shall be resolved through binding arbitration in accordance with the Arbitration and Conciliation Act, 1996 (India), except as otherwise provided herein.

 **Arbitration Terms:**
-- Location: [Insert City, State/Country]
+- Location: Mohali, Punjab, India
 - Language: English
-- Arbitrator: Single arbitrator mutually agreed upon
+- Arbitrator: Single arbitrator mutually agreed upon, or appointed as per Indian Arbitration Act
-- Costs: Each party bears its own costs unless otherwise awarded
+- Costs: Each party bears its own costs unless otherwise awarded by the arbitrator
+- Seat of Arbitration: Mohali, Punjab, India

 ### 19.4 Exceptions to Arbitration